MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/whereoperator.md

 ---
 title: where operator in Kusto query language - Azure Data Explorer
-description: This article describes where operator (has, contains, startswith, endswith, matches regex) in Azure Data Explorer.
+description: This article describes the where operator in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek